Ranjit-Banglore/spring-boot-graphql/README.md

 # spring-boot-graphql
-A promissing graphql project with
+A promising graphql project with Spring boot application